Honors Capstone Project

 Dr. Gustav Engbretson

 Biomedical and Chemical Engineering

 Won Capstone Funding

 Biomedical Devices and Instrumentation | Biomedical Engineering and Bioengineering

 Understanding the process of mastication, or chewing, is very important in humans.
 Understanding the way people chew can help craniofacial repair to victims of accidents or other conditions.
 Stages of chewing and swallowing have been categorized; however, it is currently unknown when exactly the teeth meet during mastication.
 Vertical motion data were obtained from seven subjects while chewing food of different consistencies.
 A videofluorograph collected the data and they were manipulated in Excel to be plotted as time vs. vertical displacement for the upper incisor tooth.
 The first and second derivatives of these motion-time charts were taken in order to determine velocity and acceleration with respect to time.
 These data were analyzed to determine specific times of heightened acceleration and velocity.
 Due to the limited sampling rate acceleration data were too noisy to be used.
 Velocity was found to be greatest at both maximum and mid-gape.
 No trends were evident to show a predictive time of when teeth meet during the jaw-closing process.

 Klodd, Elizabeth, "Predictive Measures of Tooth/Tooth Contact in Mastication" (2006).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 621.